Freeborn Mower Electric Cooperative

 Roughly $18 million.
 This includes furnishings and technology installation.

-It will be sold.
+It has been sold.

 The total size will be approximately 97,900 sq. ft.
 It will be a single-story structure with 27,450 sq. ft. of office and meeting areas as compared to the existing 18,000 sq. ft.

 Yes.
 Freeborn-Mower is interested in ensuring that member and local subcontractors have an opportunity to perform work on the project.
 To that, we will host a public information session for member and local subcontractors in early February, to review the plans and provide additional information.
 We will also include a submittal form for local subcontractors on the construction information web page to ensure that members and local subcontractors receive an invitation to bid along with bidding instructions.

 As has always been the case, the cost of cooperative facilities is worked into the service charge component of the electric rate.
 However, revenue received from the sale of our existing headquarters will be applied toward the new construction costs.
 The facility will be paid for over time.
 Therefore, any impact on electric rates will be minimized and incremental.